smusp/SEMs_with_lavaan/Little_2006/Little_2006.md

 <br />

-This example shows how to set constraints for different methods of identification and scaling in latent variable models.
-Though invariance is not a topic of discussion, the example shows how to set constraints for strong metric invariance.
-Also, the example shows how to use summary data in a two-group model.
+This example shows how to set constraints for different methods of identification and scaling in latent variable models, and, though invariance is not a topic of discussion, the example shows how to set constraints for strong metric invariance in a two-group model.
+Also, the example shows how to use summary data (correlations, standard deviations, and means) in a two-group model.

-LS&C discuss methods for identification and scaling of latent variables in SEMs.
-These methods are:
+The methods of identification and scaling discussed by LS&C are:

-- Reference Group Method - For each construct, the latent variance is fixed to one and the latent mean is fixed to zero.
+- Reference Group Method - For each construct, the latent variance is fixed to one and the latent mean is fixed to zero in the first group.
   With strong metric invariance (invariance of loadings and intercepts), latent means and variances are freely estimated in subsequent groups.
 - Marker Variable Method - For each construct, the loading of one indicator is fixed to one, and the intercept for the chosen indicator is fixed to zero.
 With strong metric invariance, these constraints apply in both groups.
-- Effects Coding method - For each construct, constrain loadings to add to the number of indicators, and constrain indicator intercepts to add to zero.
+- Effects Coding Method - For each construct, constrain loadings to add to the number of indicators, and constrain indicator intercepts to add to zero.
 With strong metric invariance, these constraints apply in both groups.

-They present a two-group (7th grade and 8th grade), two-construct (positive affect and negative affact) model.
+LS&C present a two-group (7th grade and 8th grade), two-construct (positive affect and negative affact) model.
 Each construct is assessed with three manifest indicators.
-The SEM diagram below shows the model as it might apply to the whole sample.
+The SEM diagram below shows the model as it might apply to the whole sample (i.e., ignoring the groups).
 This one-group model is presented to explain the symbols used in the paper, and to show how they apply in the model diagrams.
 First, POS and NEG are the constructs; and pos<sub>1</sub>, …, neg<sub>3</sub> are the manifest indicators.
 The solid lines represent the covariance structure, and the gray lines represent the mean structure (ie, the means and intercepts).

 The symbols are: